darrenks/nibbles/docs/tutorial_ancillary.md

 ## Let Statements

 `;` is a let statement and is somewhat special.
-It takes one argument returns it, but also saves that argument for use by anything after it, you reference it in the same way you do for function arguments.
+It takes one argument and returns it, but also saves that argument for use by anything after it.
+You reference it in the same way you do for function arguments.
 For example `+ ;2 $` is the same as `+ 2 2`.
 Note that the scope of this variable is limited to the same scope as its highest level dependency.
 I.e. if you use a loop variable the let variable can only be used within that loop.

 ### Exercise